What Causes Penetrating Damp?

 Damaged or faulty rainwater goods

 One of the most common causes of penetrating damp is rainwater goods that in some way or another are defective and no longer functioning as they should.
-Rainwater goods inlay mans terms is gutters and downpipes.
+Rainwater goods in layman terms it is gutters and downpipes.
 It has been estimated that an incredible 1 in 5 houses are the victim of rainwater goods that are defective.

 Most guttering and downpipes that are installed on modern properties now a days tends to be made of PVC as opposed to the more traditional cast iron.
 It is still very common to find cast iron rainwater goods still in use on older properties.